dekuNukem/PicoRC/bbc_micro.md

 ### Soldering Notes

-Nothing too tricky in this kit, all basic through-hole stuff.
+Nothing too tricky in this kit, all basic through-hole parts.

-If this is your first time, a few tips:
+If this is your first time:

-* Make sure your soldering iron has **proper temperature control**.
-Try your local makerspace or university lab.
+* Ensure your soldering iron has **proper temperature control**
+	* Try your local makerspace or university lab

-* Use **leaded solder** and plenty of flux, temperature around 320C / 600F.
+* Use **leaded solder** and plenty of flux
+	* Temperature around 350C / 660F.

-* [This video](https://www.youtube.com/watch?v=AqvHogekDI4) covers the basics pretty well.
+* [This video](https://www.youtube.com/watch?v=AqvHogekDI4) covers the basics pretty well
+	* Start from **shortest to tallest**.
+	* Solder **a single pin** first, ensure it is straight, adjust if necessary.

 ### Assembly

 Insert the terminal blades and soldering them in place.